Skip to content

 Does CMMC Compliance Affect Businesses that Don’t Directly Contract with the DoD?

-As of now, CMMC only applies to prime and subcontractors within DoD supply chain.
+As of now, CMMC only applies to prime and subcontractors within the DoD supply chain.
 However, CMMC was always a testing ground for implementing CUI safeguarding requirements.
 The goal has always been to expand these requirements to all federal contractors handling CUI.
-With CMMC 2.0 final, the momentum to expand these requirements across federal agencies will only gain momentum.
+With the CMMC 2.0 final rule, the momentum to expand these requirements across federal agencies (potentially affecting FedRAMP-authorized providers) will only grow.